-Mel-frequency cepstral coefficients (MFCCs) [16], without cepstral truncation, were used as input to the neural network.
-40 MFCCs were computed at each time step.
+Mel-frequency cepstral coefficients (MFCCs) [16], without cepstral truncation, were used as input to the neural network i.e., 40 MFCCs were computed at each time step.
+Readers are recommended to see [17] for a more detailed discussion on input data representation used here and its comparison with log Mel features.

-On each frame we append a 100-dimensional iVector [17] to the 40-dimensional MFCC input.
+On each frame we append a 100-dimensional iVector [18] to the 40-dimensional MFCC input.
 The MFCC input is not subject to cepstral mean normalization; the intention is to allow the iVector to supply the information about any mean offset of the speaker's data, so the network itself can do any feature normalization that is needed.
 In order for the mean-offset information to be encoded in the iVector, we estimate the iVector on top of features that have not been mean-normalized.
 However, the Gaussian posteriors used for the iVector estimation are based on features that have been mean normalized using a sliding window of 6 seconds.